Formerly Sarnia-Lambton Business Development Corporation, we’ve got a new name and look!

 In 2021, Christina took a bold leap, leaving the finance sector to follow her creative instincts.
 She co-founded a video production company, Kettle Point Productions, with her partner Leigh George who continues to manage the business.

-In her role as Business Development Officer with Community Futures, she is excited to connect with and support the businesses of Sarnia-Lambton, bringing her passion, experience, and entrepreneurial spirit to the local community.
+In her role as Business Coach & Lending Officer with Community Futures, she is excited to connect with and support the businesses of Sarnia-Lambton, bringing her passion, experience, and entrepreneurial spirit to the local community.

 Our team focuses on three primary services